symeneses/swiftkey_german/app/SwiftKey_German/README.md

 Build as exercise to understand a little bit language modeling.

-Source of the code, app and documentation is avaiable in this [GitHub](https://github.com/symeneses/swiftkey_german) repo.
+Source of the code, app and documentation is available in this [GitHub](https://github.com/symeneses/swiftkey_german) repo.